 1) Can we use the free function to deallocate memory allocated by new operator in C++?

-No, mixing the free function with a new operator leads to undefined behavior.
-We should utilize the delete operator to deallocate memory allocated with a new function.
+No, combining the free function with a new operator results in undefined behavior.
+It is recommended to use the delete operator to release memory allocated with a new function.

 2) Is delete operator type-safe in C++?

-Yes, delete operator is type-safe and performs operations with the actual type of the object to completely destroy it.
+Yes, the delete operator is type-safe and executes operations based on the actual object type to fully eliminate it.

 3) Does the free function call destructors of C++ Objects?

-No, the free function only releases raw memory and doesn't call any destructors.
+No, the free function solely deallocates memory without invoking any destructors.

 4) Can delete be overloaded in C++?